starfederation/datastar-clojure/README.md

 ### Concepts

-By convention adapters provide a single `->sse-responce` function.
+By convention adapters provide a single `->sse-response` function.
 This function returns a valid ring response tailored to work with the used ring adapter.
-This function takes callbacks that receive an implementation of the SSE generator the only parameter.
+It takes callbacks that receive an implementation of the SSE generator as the first argument.

 You then use the Datastar SDK functions with the SSE generator.